yizhuomiao/cuda_practice/README.md

 - CUDA By Example;
 - Professional CUDA C Programming.

-These code are running on gpu cloud server, with NVIDIA T4 gpu.
+These code are running on gpu cloud server, with a NVIDIA T4 gpu.